Howard

 Currie

 Howard Lewis Currie married around 1901.
 His wife Sarah (also known as Sadie), bore a son, John H. Currie around 1904.
-The young couple lived with Howard H. and Rose Currie through at least 1906.
-Howard H. Currie was at that time working full-time with the Fire Department.
+The young couple lived with Howard H. and Rossanna Currie through at least 1906.
+Howard H. Currie was at that time still working full-time with the Fire Department.
 The family was living at 109 North 4th Street.
-The 1910 Census shows that Howard Lewis Currie had moved with his wife and son to 214 Point street. he was then working as a switchman for the railroad.
+The 1910 Census shows that Howard Lewis Currie had moved with his wife and son to 214 Point street and was then working as a switchman for the railroad.
+Howard H. Currie and his wife were still living at 109 North 4th Street.

 By September of 1918 Howard Lewis Currie's marriage had ended in divorce.
 He was living with his parents at 220 North 3rd Street, and no mention of a wife is on his draft card.